 An estimated 6 million people are at risk and 1.7 million people require immediate assistance.
 More than 1.1 million children are reported to be facing acute malnourishment, with nearly 276,000 severely malnourished and at imminent risk of death.
 Violent conflict has forced millions of people to flee their homes — and their crops and livestock.

 These food resources, along with water access, have also been negatively impacted by violence, disease and unfavorable weather.
-About 7,000 people in South Sudan have died from cholera this year.
+There have been more than 13,000 reported cases of cholera this year.
 The price of staple foods are also up to 150% above average, making them unaffordable for many.
 Get the quick facts about famine ▸

 Ongoing warfare continues to deepen the current humanitarian crisis.
 Immediate needs for clean water, health care, sanitation, food, shelter and protection are dire, and millions of people now require urgent support to survive and get their lives back on track.